fulldecent/blog.phor.net/_posts/2025-02-04-half-your-food-illegal-in-europe.md

     text: The official X thread
 ---

 I randomly picked up several food products off the shelf in Whole Foods and Trader Joe’s to see if those foods would be banned in Europe.
-This is way harder than you might think, and you wont believe the results.
+This is way harder than you might think, and you won't believe the results.

 ## Why check?